 Normally I hate television commercials—I mute them or take a bathroom break when they air.
 But during the Super Bowl, I’m glued to the set in anticipation of the commercials.
 Months down the road I don’t recall who won the big game but I will remember the E-Trade talking baby, stomping Clydesdales and Dorito crunching dogs.

 8. Hate that everything is scheduled around games

 Last year our lives revolved around the football calendar.
 We missed three weddings, two funerals, and the annual yard gnome convention.

 9. Love the drinking

 The term “Beer Belly” originated from football season.
 This year I want to supply kegerator backpacks for my husband and all of his buddies so that I don’t have to be on call as a barmaid during each game.

 10. Hate the screaming and cheering

-At the very end of the football season, I do my celebratory dance as the time clock ticks down to zero.
+At the end of the football season, I do my celebratory dance as the time clock ticks down to zero.
 I grab the last chicken wing off the platter and smile.
-Life will finally return to normal, and hopefully I’ll drop a few pounds before the swimsuit season begins.
+Life will finally return to normal, and hopefully, I’ll drop a few pounds before the swimsuit season begins.

-And then my husband cheerfully reminds me that basketball season is only six weeks away….
+Then my husband cheerfully reminds me that basketball season is only six weeks away…

 Marcia Kester Doyle is the author of the humorous blog Menopausal Mother, where she muses on the good, the bad and the ugly side of menopausal mayhem.
 Give her some wine and a jar of Nutella and she’ll be your best friend.
 Marcia’s work has appeared on Scary Mommy, In The Powder Room, the Erma Bombeck Writers Workshop, Mamapedia, The Woven Tale Press, Bloggy Moms, Messy Moms Radio, the Life Well Blogged series and was voted top 25 in the Circle Of Moms Contest 2013.